dev-protocol/protocol/docs/WHITEPAPER.md

 ### Running Allocator Contract

 The Allocator Contract contains the variable `mintPerBlock`, which is set beforehand, and this value represents how many will be issued per day.
+And, the value of `totalAllocation` indicates the total number of allocations.
 The previous date of execution is recorded in the self contract, and the period between the previous execution and the day before the next one is defined as the target period.
 The target period must be longer than one day.

 The number of new issues that will create the funding for the distribution is calculated as `mintPerBlock` multiplied by the length of the target period.